Slow Cooker Apple Crisp

-A Favorite in the Crock pot
+A Favorite in the Crock Pot

 We already have some really delicious apple bakes such as the Easy Apple Crisp and Apple Cobbler.
-I am so happy to be able to share this Crockpot Apple Crumble with all of you.
+I am so happy to be able to share this crock pot apple crisp with all of you.

-You may be thinking “Wait I thought this was an apple crisp!”
+You may be thinking “Wait I thought this was an apple crumble!”
 I guess it depends on where you’re from.
 Some places use the terms interchangeably.
 Other places differentiate the two with the use of oats.
-If the recipe includes oats then it’s a crisp otherwise it’s a crumble.
-No matter what you call it, it’s a deliciously warm and comfy dessert and bonus this recipe uses the crock pot!

 Best Apples for Apple Crisp